navikt/syfooversiktsrv/README.md

 Run `./gradlew clean shadowJar`

 #### Local Env variables
 Make a copy of `localEnvForTests.json` with the name `localEnv.json` and set the variables.
-This file ignored by giti.
+This file ignored by git.
-Rememeber to set the correct path in Environment.kt: `const val localEnvironmentPropertiesPath = "./src/main/resources/localEnv.json"`
+Remember to set the correct path in Environment.kt: `const val localEnvironmentPropertiesPath = "./src/main/resources/localEnv.json"`

 #### Creating a docker image
 Creating a docker image should be as simple as `docker build -t syfooversiktsrv .`